Written byConnie Yang

 - Click Software Update in the System Preferences window.

 - Check if there's any update available.
-If it has, click Update Now to update your Mac.
-You can click More Info to see more details about the updates and choose the desired one.
-What if Mac says "The requested version of macOS is not available?"
+If it has, click Update Now or Restart Now to update your Mac.

-If your Mac runs macOS High Sierra or earlier, there's no Software Update option in System Preferences.
-The way to update your Mac is different in macOS High Sierra or earlier:
+If your Mac runs macOS High Sierra 10.13 or earlier, there's no Software Update option in System Preferences.
+In this case, you can go to the Mac App Store to update to the latest macOS.

 - Click the Apple menu > App Store.